Fraternitas Saturni: Founding

 At Easter 1928, the Fraternitas Saturni was officially founded in Berlin.
 The Lodge made a formal acceptance of The Book of the Law but they would not answer to Crowley.
 The FS still thought of him as an important teacher and included the Law of Thelema in most of its teachings, while divorcing itself from direct contact with him.
 This resulted in the FS developing a different take on the idea of Thelema, which is reflected in the rituals and magical techniques of the brotherhood.
 The emphasis of the FS lies more on astrological and Luciferian teachings, rather than on Qabalah and Tarot compared to other western magical orders founded in the early 20th century.
 Because of its unique approach to modern occultism, the FS is considered by many modern authors to be the most influential German magical order.

 In 1936, the Fraternitas Saturni was prohibited by the Nazi regime.
 Gregorius as well as other leaders of the lodge emigrated in order to avoid imprisonment, but in the course of the war Grosche was arrested for a year by the Nazi government.

 After World War II

 The end of World War II saw the reactivation of Fraternitas Saturni.
-First from Riesa in Eastern Germany and later from Berlin, Gregorius tried to contact the Brothers and found lodges in several German cities.
+First from Riesa in East Germany and later from Berlin, Gregorius tried to contact the Brothers and found lodges in several German cities.
 By 1957 lodges existed in Düsseldorf, Hamburg, Frankfurt and Stuttgart, with the Grand Lodge in Berlin.
 In 1960 the FS had, according to its membership list, about 100 members, but in 1962 internal problems led to the expulsion of several members.
 Following Grosche's death in 1964, the lodge experienced confusion concerning the position of Grandmaster.
 This resulted in a schism between the Frankfurt lodge and the main body of the Order.

 In 1969 the two separate groups of the Fraternitas Saturni were reunified, ending the former conflicts.